kanidm/kanidm/book/src/accounts/anonymous.md

 ## Disabling the Anonymous Account

-The anonymous is like any other and can be expired to prevent it's use.
+The anonymous is like any other and can be expired to prevent its use.
 See the [account validity section](./people#account-validity)

+When disabled, this will prevent stateless unix clients from authenticating to Kanidm.